norrbom/mongodb-atlas-aws/README.md

 ## Examples
 - [atlas-privatelink](examples/atlas-privatelink): How to set up a one-way VPC Endpoint connection aka.
 Private Link to Atlas.
 The example shows how to use IAM roles for service accounts in EKS for passwordless authentication.

-# Build and test and release
+# Build, test and release
 Development is driven through the the examples.
 Stable versions of the module are consumed from main branch, git tags are used for versioning.

 ## Prerequisites